oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 For those not familiar, Rust is a high-level multi-paradigm language.
 It's ideal for functional and imperative programming.
 It has a very modern and, in my opinion, the best tooling for a programming language.
 Though it was intended as a systems programming language, its advantages and flexibility have made it suitable for all sorts of use cases as a general-purpose language.

-> “Rust throws around some buzz words in its docs, but they are not just marketing buzz; they actually mean it with full sincerity, and they matter a lot.”
+> "Rust throws around some buzz words in its docs, but they are not just marketing buzz; they actually mean it with full sincerity, and they matter a lot."

 ## Safety guarantee